-This is a great tool for any artist selling art.
-You might not want to price your art according to their suggestions but it will be a great tool to help you decide on your prices.
+This is an excellent tool for any artist selling art.
+You might not want to price your artwork according to their suggestions, but it will be a great tool to help you decide on your prices.

 How to price your artwork is not a black and white question.
 There are many variables that will affect your pricing.

 Take the time to research the market to determine an average price range that you should use for your artwork.
 The value of your art is nothing if no one is willing to purchase it.
 Price your artwork to sell.